schulle4u/yellow-extensions-schulle4u/radioboss/README.md

 Thanks to the Datenstrom Yellow community for help and feedback!

-## Installation

-[Download extension](https://github.com/datenstrom/yellow-extensions/raw/main/downloads/radioboss.zip) and copy ZIP file into your `system/extensions` folder.
-[Learn more about extensions](https://github.com/annaesvensson/yellow-update).

 This extension uses [RadioBoss Cloud](https://www.radioboss.fm/radioboss-cloud/) by DJSoft.
-The service provider collects personal data and uses cookies.
+Thanks for the service.

 ## Developer